Belly dance: In Egypt

-In 1871, Shafiqa al-Qibtia was the most famous bellydancer in all of Egypt's theatres and casinos, she was admired by the nation and widely celebrated.

 The modern Egyptian belly dance style and the modern belly dance costumes of the 19th century were featured by the Awalim.
-For example, many of the dancers in Badia's Casinos went on to appear in Egyptian films and had a great influence on the development of the Egyptian style and became famous, like Samia Gamal and Taheyya Kariokka, both of whom helped attract eyes to the Egyptian style worldwide.
+For example, many of the dancers in Badia's Casinos went on to appear in Egyptian films and had a great influence on the development of the Egyptian style and became famous, like Samia Gamal and Taheyya Kariokka, both of whom helped attract eyes to the Egyptian style worldwide while Hekmet Fahmy became famous in the period up through World War II.

 Professional belly dance in Cairo has not been exclusive to native Egyptians, although the country prohibited foreign-born dancers from obtaining licenses for solo work for much of 2004 out of concern that potentially inauthentic performances would dilute its culture.
 (Other genres of performing arts were not affected.)
 The ban was lifted in September 2004, but a culture of exclusivity and selectivity remained.
 The few non-native Egyptians permitted to perform in an authentic way invigorated the dance circuit and helped spread global awareness of the art form.
 American-born Layla Taj is one example of a non-native Egyptian belly dancer who has performed extensively in Cairo and the Sinai resorts.

 Egyptian belly dance is noted for its controlled, precise movements.

 Although belly dance is traditionally seen as a feminine art, the number of male belly dancers has increased in recent years.

 In Turkey

-Belly dance is referred to in Turkey as Oryantal Dans, or simply 'Oryantal'.
-Many professional dancers and musicians in Turkey continue to be of Romani heritage, and the Roma people of Turkey have had a strong influence on the Turkish style.
-In Turkey the style of belly dance is lively and playful, with a greater outward projection of energy than the more contained and artistic Egyptian style.
-In Turkey dancers are known for their energetic, athletic (even gymnastic) style, and their adept use of finger cymbals, also known as zils, which are commonly used in Egyptian style and movies.
-Connoisseurs of Turkish style often say a dancer who cannot play the zils is not an accomplished dancer.
-Floorwork, which has been banned in Egypt since the mid-20th century, is still a part of Turkish belly dance.